Device data is good. Mobility data is better

 We can see that new engagement declines 10-40% within 1-30 days after downloading an app.
 And the majority of someone’s time (83%, in fact) is spent within the top five apps on their smartphone.
 Even so, in-app advertising spend reached $77 billion in 2019, so we’re convinced of its potential.
 But how many of those dollars reached the right people at the right time?

 With mobility data – which is ultimately another form of behavior data – we can be much more confident we’re spending our budget on the audience that fits our product and services the best.

 When we analyze mobility data and translate it into real-world insights, marketers and advertisers can present highly targeted offers in the apps that our ideal audience already uses, based on their individual preferences and behaviors.
 That not only increases reach, but it also reduces advertising dollar waste.

 Not only that, but more targeted advertising provides more value to the consumer.
 That’s because the ads feel native and relevant to the consumer.
 These offers are affiliated with their habits and desires.

 Imagine how we could layer device and location information in a personal context to enhance the experience.

 You may have already experienced apps that tell you that the road ahead may be slippery due to weather and/or a more efficient route has been found for you.
 This kind of location-based data is bound to become even more helpful over time, especially as it’s layered contextually.

-Transportation companies are already leveraging mobility data: auto insurance, shared mobility, city infrastructure, and planning departments, advertising services, and mobile app developers are just a few of the industries that have started to adopt telematics plus mobility data analytics as an integral part of their research and development.
+Transportation companies are already leveraging mobility data.
+Auto insurance, sharing economy, city infrastructure and planning departments, advertising services, and mobile app developers are just a few of the industries that have started to adopt telematics, device data and mobility data analytics as an integral part of their research and development.